Knowledge is the best medicine and the first step to recovery!

 Alternative and Complementary Therapies

-Alternative and complementary therapies offer additional options for managing chronic pain.
-These approaches can be used alongside conventional treatments to enhance pain relief.
+These therapies can be used alongside traditional treatments to enhance pain relief.

 Acupuncture